 Basis of accounting refers to when revenues and expenditures are recognized in the accounts and reported in the financial statements.
 Basis of accounting relates to the timing of the measurements made, regardless of the measurement focus applied.
 All governmental funds are accounted for using the modified accrual basis of accounting.
 Their revenues are recognized when they become measurable and available as net current assets.
-The Office follows the County's policy for revenue recognition in which it considers revenues to be available if they are collected within 90 days of the end of the current fiscal period, except for property taxes which is 60 days.
+The Office follows the County's policy for revenue recognition in which it considers revenues to be available if they are collected within 90 days of the end of the current fiscal period, except for property taxes which is only considered available if collected within 60 days.